jez/blog/source/_posts/2014-12-26-intro-to-columns-in-html.markdown

 ```

 You can combine this with a nice padding (`padding: 50px` should do the trick) on the `.column`, and you've got yourself a vertical divider!

+## Update

+After writing this post, I discovered a couple articles talking about the new
+`flexbox` feature.
+From what I can tell, it looks promising in terms of ease of
+use and browser compatibility.
+That being said, many common CSS frameworks still
+use `float: left`, so the content presented here is still good information to
+know.
+If you're having trouble getting floats to work, though, maybe you should
+look into `flexbox` instead!

 {% include jake-on-the-web.markdown %}